 Assuming that the market for binder is competitive and that production processes have already been established for most alternative binders, it seems justified for SEAC to assume that, after the entry into force of the restriction, marginal costs of binder production will be gradually decreasing over time.
 Decreasing marginal costs would cause the retail price for alternative binder and, consequently, the market price for clay targets, to decrease over time due to economies of scale.
 Increasing demand for binders with a low PAH concentration could, on the other hand, also cause the price difference between CTPHT and alternative binders to increase during the assessment period.
-The size of these effects is difficult to predict and may not necessarily be the same for increasing and decreasing marginal costs.
-Considering that the price difference between CTPHT and alternative binders of price variations on the overall costs associated with restriction options.
+The size of these effects is difficult to predict and may not necessarily be the same for increasing and decreasing marginal costs (see, for example, Heim 2021).
+Considering that the price difference between CTPHT and alternative binders is the only time-dependent parameter in the assessment of costs, it is important to understand the implications of price variations on the overall costs associated with restriction options.
 The Dossier Submitter, therefore, analysed the implications of price variations on costs and, ultimately, proportionality, in a sensitivity analysis (see also Section 3.4 of this opinion).

-3.3.2.2.
+3.3.3.2.
 Benefits

 The benefits under all restriction options are expressed in terms of avoided environmental emissions, assuming constant emission paths under the baseline and under all ROs.
-Emissions are expressed as annual values, assuming a discount rate of 4%.
+Emissions are expressed as annual values, assuming a discount rate of 4 %.
 The avoided emissions serve as a proxy for assessing the risks to the environment and to humans exposed via the environment.
 Emissions are assumed to occur predominantly during the article service-life of clay targets, which includes the use phase and the end-of-life phase of clay targets.

 Emissions are derived based on estimates of the PAH mass per clay target (i.e. the PAH content times the weight per clay target) multiplied by the number of clay targets used.
-Furthermore, an initial release of 100% of the 18 indicator PAHs is assumed.
+Furthermore, an initial release of 100 % of the 18 indicator PAHs is assumed.
 In line with the assumptions of a price-inelastic demand, the amount of clay targets consumed is assumed to remain unchanged under all ROs.
 The expected emission reduction, hence, results from the reduction of the PAH content when switching to an alternative binder.
-Table 6 shows the expected annual PAH release under the baseline, the annual reduction of releases under the restriction options, and remaining annual releases.
+Table 8 shows the expected annual PAH release under the baseline, the annual reduction of releases under the restriction options, and remaining annual releases.